 In the warmer months I keep my drip line irrigated plants supplied with mains water and usually set the timers for an hour once a week, but in extremely hot and dry conditions, I may need to increase that to 2 days a week.

 Mains water, which I use in my drip line irrigated beds, is not ideal for plants since the treatment chemicals contain chlorine and fluorine salts.
-They are toxic to the soil biology, and I use more compost to compensate.
+They are toxic to the soil biology, and I have to use more compost to compensate.

 Many people in Australia including my wife and I filter our water supplies for drinking and food preparation to remove these chemicals from our diet.
-If we get another serious drought, I may have to consider using treated water in my Ecobeds instead of rainwater.
-If this happens, I will consider purchasing an "all of home" in-line water purifier.

 Check out the above links for more details.
 These links take you to the relevant pages in my supporting blogs.